sanket-desai/InfectiousPathogenDetector/doc/README.md

 ### Guide to use command-line interface of IPD

 Scripts are present in the src folder. src should be used as the execution directory, output directory will be used as the working directory.
-The screenshot below explains the options available in the interface and its usage.
+The screen-shot below explains the options available in the interface and its usage.
 There are two modes in the IPD command-line interface based on the sequencing type selected (long read sequencing and short read sequencing)

 **Command:**